Key Takeaways:

 Agency Charge.
 If your employer does not resolve the issue effectively, the next step is to file a charge of discrimination with the applicable federal or state agency.
 You cannot skip this step and go right to filing a lawsuit.
 To file a lawsuit for workplace harassment you are required to first file an agency charge.

-A charge of discrimination is simply a complaint that you feel you have been harassed that sets forth some basic information like your name, your employers name and contact information, and a narrative describing the harassment you have suffered.
+A charge of discrimination is simply a complaint that you have been harassed, setting forth basic information such as your name, your employer’s name and contact information, and a narrative describing the harassment you have suffered.
 You can hire an attorney to help you with your charge, or you can draft it on your own.
 No magic legalese needs to be used when drafting your employment discrimination charge and you do not need to make legal arguments.

 It is important to file your agency charge quickly because there are strict timelines for filing complaints – as little as 180 days from the date of the harassment.
 How long you have depends on a number of factors including whether you have a state or federal harassment claim and when the harassment developed.